zhanglab/psamm/docs/commands.rst

 The ``--fba`` option can be used to run ``fba`` on the model to maximize the biomass reaction and then adjust the edge widths in the final graph based on the flux of the reactions in the model.
-When using this option the biomass reaction must be specified in the ``model.yaml``.
+By default the biomass reaction specified in the ``model.yaml`` file will be maximized during the ``fba`` simulation.
+Any other reaction can be maximized through the use of the ``--objective`` argument.
 The final edge widths shown on the graph will be scaled relative to each other based on the reaction fluxes, with thicker edges representing larger fluxes:

 .. code-block:: shell

     $ psamm-model vis --fba
+    or
+    $ psamm-model vis --fba --objective {reaction id}

 The final graph image can also be modified to show the reactions and metabolites in different compartments based on the compartment information provided in the model's reactions.
 This can be done through using the